justinjiajia/bigdata_lab_2025/Assignment_2.md

 ```

-#### Your submission should include both the code and the screenshot of the final output.
+#### Your submission should include both the code and the screenshot of the output.

 ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) IMPORTANT: After using EMR, remember to terminate your EMR cluster.